 While we might not have been able to predict this pandemic or its impact just a few months ago, all of us can now take this time to position ourselves professionally and personally for this “new normal.”
 In addition, this “new normal” of a virtual world may be around for a significant time.

 There is no better time than today to start adapting your company and structure for this new way of business and life.

 Analyze Your Finances

-Now that you have created a post-pandemic plan and determined the skills, training, and the direction you would like to see the company go, the final and arguably most important component comes down to finances.
+Now that you have created a post-pandemic plan and determined the skills, training, and direction you would like to see the company go, the final and arguably most crucial component comes down to finances.
 Some questions you will need to answer include: